sidney3172/gwt-chartjs/README.md

 This project is not yet released, so you need to manually build it.
-Later this project will be available at maven central
+Later this project will be available at maven central.
+Sample demo available on <a href="http://sidney3172.github.io/gwt-chartjs/">GitHub Pages</a>